Anne and Olivier Bernard in June 2015 during Vinexpo dinner at Domaine de Chevalier

 Domaine de Chevalier 1986 87p

 TI tastedin April 2012.
 Red-brown color.
-Pleasant on the nose with matured fruit, nice balance.
+Pleasant on the nose, with mature fruit and a nice balance.
 It peaked several years ago.

 Domaine de Chevalier 1985 88p